jcm-1/sg3_4-reverse/README.md

 ## Demonstration Scripts
 **WxSend_WithGUI.py**: Requires Python3 and pySerial *(pip install pyserial)*
-GUI based script that will take weather data from the user, format it correctly, and send it to the SpectraGen.
+GUI based script that will take weather data from the user, format it correctly, and send it to the SpectraGen's WeatherView function.

 **BatchFetch_WithGUI.py**: Requires Python3 and pySerial *(pip install pyserial)*
 GUI based script that allows the user to fetch a series of pages from a SpectraGen